saymrwulf/go-ethereum/notes.md

 2022-05-17T00:08:00 - Implementing approach from a new paper read last night (go-ethereum) 2022-05-17T03:08:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (go-ethereum) 2022-05-17T06:26:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)
+2003 paper) (go-ethereum) 2022-05-17T06:26:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2022-05-17T03:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)